lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 It is specifically targeted to working in session view.
 I did not use it yet to work in arrangement.

 This script is tailor made for my gear and workflow and is probably thus of little interest to users.
-I don't plan to distribute or adapt it in any near future.
 But it could be interesting to remote scripts devs !

 There is a few specificities / dependencies to bear in mind if anyone would ever want to test it :
 - External Software dependencies on python3 and autoHotkey (hard dependencies).
 Paths can be configured by creating and editing the .env.json file.